Table of Contents[Hide][Show]

 Don’t miss out on seeing the parades and fireworks when visiting Disney World.
 One of my favorite moments is watching my kids sing and dance as the parades go by or seeing their eyes light up as the fireworks light up the night sky.
 Be sure to check the My Disney Experience App to see the schedule for the parades and nighttime shows.

-Read More: Ranking the Nighttime Shows at Disney World.
+Read More: 2021 Nighttime Shows at Disney World.